 In the early days of HIV care when only a few treatments were available, people with HIV and their doctors would often delay treatment until someone’s CD4 count fell to around 200, basically, to a point where the immune system was very weak.

 At the time, this was thought to be the best moment to start treatment because the only treatments available were known to cause side effects.
 But these days, anti-retroviral (ARV) treatments are more effective, are far better tolerated by the body and with many more to choose from you can find what’s best for you.

-Why the most critical time is right after becoming HIV positive
+The most critical time to treat is right after diagnosis

-Further, in the early stages after contracting HIV your viral load is very high.
-That greatly increases the risk of HIV transmission.
-HIV is actually much more likely to be transmitted by people who don’t know they’ve got it – often very soon after they themselves have been infected.
+Further, in the early stages after contracting HIV your viral load is very high and that means you’re at greater risk of transmitting HIV.
+HIV is actually much more likely to be transmitted by people who don’t know they’ve got it – often, soon after they themselves have been infected.

 So, if you’ve been diagnosed with HIV, early treatment will keep you healthy and your partners safe.
 Win-win.

 If you have been recently diagnosed with HIV, feel free to get in touch with us.
 ACON’s service for newly diagnosed gives you access to a trained counsellor, usually within one working day.

 We’re committed to ending HIV by 2020, and by treating early, you are looking after your health, as well as helping to prevent HIV transmission.